-The body's lymphatic system relies on lymphatic vessels to absorb, process, and return proteins and interstitial fluid - that is, the fluid that surrounds tissue cells in the body - to the bloodstream.
-The fluid carried by the lymphatic vessels is called "lymph."
+The body's lymphatic system relies on lymphatic vessels to absorb, process, and return proteins and

 There are three main functions of the lymphatic system: to help keep blood volume and pressure constant, to fight foreign agents as part of the immune system, and to absorb fat and fat-soluble vitamins.